natgo/wt-wiki-scraper/wikitext-transpiled/fleet/RN%20Trento.md

 === Scout plane ===
 {{Specs-Fleet-Plane}}

 Located on the bow is a catapult with one Ro.43 scout plane which provides unique offensive and defensive abilities, expanding tactical options.
 Ship-launched scout planes fly just like regular tree units but lack munition choices and cockpit views.
-The Ro.43 is a 2 seater equipped with two fixed offensive light machine guns and a single defensive machine gun turret, but no bombs.
+The Ro.43 is a 2-seater equipped with two fixed offensive light machine guns and a single defensive machine gun turret, but no bombs.
 It does have the scout plane ability to cap zones and lay down smoke cover (up to 3 times).
 Captains will be wise to remember to utilise the aircraft and consider when best to use it, for example to cap a point early or late in the match, to create a smoke screen to stymie enemy bombardment and repair, to attack enemy units directly, or perhaps something completely new!

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->